Yorkshire Travel Guide - Gazetteer

 A large market town, billing itself as 'The heart of the Yorkshire wolds'.
 Market Weighton makes much of its most famous native, William 'Giant' Bradley.
 Bradley was born in 1787 and grew to 7'9" in height.
 He made a living exhibiting himself at fairs around the country.

 A small town near Leyburn, with wonderful historic interest.
-Above the village rises the ruin of mighty Middleham Castle, 12th c stronghold of the Neville family in the Middle ages.
-The castle keep and walls still stand to a good height.
-The parish church is dedicated to St Akelda, a murdered Saxon princess, and a holy well dedicated to the saint stands nearby.
-In the market square is the Swine Cross, a remnant of a carved medieval cross thought to represent a boar.
+Above the village rises the ruin of mighty Middleham Castle, 12th centurystronghold of the Neville family.
+The castle keep and walls still stand to a good height and there are displays on Richard III's link to the town, and an exhibit on the Middleton Jewel, discovered near the castle.

 An attractive village in Swaledale, in the Yorkshire Dales National Park.
 Muker dates to the era of Norse settlement in northern England.
 The church was of medieval origins but was substantially rebuilt in 1580.
 The village is a popular starting point for walks around Swaledale and across the norther dales of the national park.